Your Visit

 With lovely acoustics, Peace Lutheran Church is a popular space to perform for both choral and chamber music concerts.
 Seating is intimate and parking is ample and close.

-Your purchase of a ticket is your agreement to follow best practices for health and safety.
-Please be mindful that Music in the Mountains is guided by federal, state, and local laws, regulations and ordinances, and the rules of the venues where our concerts and events take place, including but not limited to, The Grass Valley Center for the Arts, The Nevada Theatre, Don Baggett Theatre, and Peace Lutheran Church.
+We work to keep our artists and audience members safe.
+Your purchase of a ticket is your agreement to comply with all federal, state, and local laws, regulations and ordinances, and the rules of the venues where our concerts and events take place, including but not limited to, The Grass Valley Center for the Arts, The Nevada County Fairgrounds, and Peace Lutheran Church.

 Questions?